trick77/docker-blockcollider-node/README.md

 # docker-blockcollider

-How to easily run [Bock Collider's bcnode](https://github.com/blockcollider/bcnode) on Linux using Docker and docker-compose.
+How to easily run [Block Collider's bcnode](https://github.com/blockcollider/bcnode) on Linux using Docker and docker-compose.

 Please don't create Github issues:
 - if you don't know how to use Linux and/or Docker and/or git/Github.